jcaddel/kuali-spring-actuator/README.md

 https://kuali-spring-actuator.herokuapp.com/api/v1/devops/endpoints/filter

-This is a simple read-only API that displays internal metrics and information about the application (system properties, memory consumption, environment variables, etc)
+This is a read-only API that displays internal metrics and information about the application (system properties, memory consumption, environment variables, etc)